AlexsLemonade/refinebio-processor-documentation/array_express.md

 For `_determine_brainarray_package` we could test that `platform_accession_code` and `brainarray_package` are properly set in the job context.

 Also, right now we only check that the generated computed file exists and is named properly.
-We could imporve the tests by checking that the generated computed file is generated properly by checking its correlation to a pre-computed file.
+We could improve the tests by checking that the generated computed file is generated properly by checking its correlation to a pre-computed file.